3.1 Lab Goals

 • import data from local files

-• clean and transforming data, such as:
+• query and clean data, such as:

 • extract data corpus